Rob0xFF/GCodeZ/README.md

 # GCodeZ
 A pseudo-3D projection of 2D laser G-code onto a surface derived from an *.stl file.
-It will add z-coordinates to each liner movement command (G00 and G01).
+It will add z-coordinates to each linear movement command (G00 and G01).
 If the distance between two points within the xy-plane exceeds the value given by stepwith, the linear path will be split up to allow precise laser path tracking along the surface.
 ## Required Command Line Options:
  **--stl=stl_file** The STL file can be either binary or ASCII format.